Kitware/CMake/Help/prop_tgt/CUDA_ARCHITECTURES.rst

 If no suffix is given then code is generated for both real and virtual architectures.

+A non-empty false value (e.g. ``OFF``) disables adding architectures.
+This is intended to support packagers and rare cases where full control over the passed flags is required.

 This property is initialized by the value of the :variable:`CMAKE_CUDA_ARCHITECTURES` variable if it is set when a target is created.